Drum (yacht): Fastnet, 1985

 Drum competed in the 1985 Fastnet Race.
-It was one of the favourites to win the race, but the boat lost its keel because the keel supplier failed to heat treat the structure holding the keel to the yacht as specified by the designer, a necessary step after welding aluminum.
+It was one of the favourites to win the race, but the boat lost its keel because the keel supplier failed to heat treat the structure holding the keel to the yacht as specified by the designer, a necessary step after welding aluminium.
 When the structure failed, Drum capsized.
 Its crew were all rescued.
 Le Bon had not insured the vessel.